rvega1204/spring-boot-paymentchain/README.md

 # Project PaymentChain

-This project is a CRUD application built using Java 21, Spring Boot, Spring Security, Docker, Spring Cloud Admin, PostgreSQL, and API Gateway.
+This project is a Microservices - CRUD application built using Java 21, Spring Boot, Spring Security, Docker, Spring Cloud Admin, PostgreSQL, and API Gateway.
 The application is designed to provide a secure and scalable solution, utilizing modern technologies to manage transactions and customers.

+## Microservices

+- **Customer
+- **Product
+- **Transactions

 ## Technologies Used